-Ageing Better in Birmingham is working to reduce isolation in the city through a grass-roots approach designed to empower and connect individuals, helping to create sustainable change in communities.
+Ageing Better in Birmingham is a programme working to reduce isolation in the city through a grass-roots approach designed to empower and connect individuals, helping to create sustainable change in communities.

 The programme started in April 2015 and is delivered by Birmingham Voluntary Service Council (BVSC).
 It is funded by a £6million, six-year grant from the Big Lottery Fund’s Fulfilling Lives initiative and is part of the Ageing Better national strategic programme.

 We are really pleased with the project’s progression in engaging participants of all ages as well as isolated older people.
-The data that participants have provided us with thus far, shows the positive effects Ageing Better activities are having as we are seeing a decrease in both people’s loneliness and isolation.
-So far 4,476 people in Birmingham have taken part in Ageing Better activities.
+We are seeing a decrease in both people’s loneliness and isolation.

 Looking ahead, we’re linking up with more organisations in Birmingham and there are larger pieces of work being commissioned at the moment, such as Connect Sparkbrook, Age-Friendly Tyburn and Making Space for Carers – all forming part of our Priority Area Local Action Plans.